BP, Shell among bidders in $800 million Brazilian oil auction

 Ecopetrol SA ECO.CN, Karoon Energy Ltd KAR.AX, Qatar Petroleum, Equinor ASA EQNR.OL, Total SA TOTF.PA, China National Offshore Oil Corp Ltd 0883.HK, Repsol SA REP.MC, Murphy Oil Corp MUR.N, Petrogal, Petronas and Wintershall Dea GmbH are also registered to participate in the bidding.

-Brazil's Petroleo Brasileiro SA PETR4.SA, known as Petrobras, and Enauta Participacoes SA ENAT3.SA are also eligible to bid.
+Brazil's Petroleo Brasileiro SA PETR4.SA, known as Petrobras, and Enauta Participacoes SA ENAT3.SA are eligible to bid as well.

-Karoon, Shell, Enauta, Ecopetrol and Petrobras declined to comment on the bidding round.
+Karoon, Shell, Enauta, Ecopetrol, Petrobras, Chevron and Equinor declined to comment on the bidding round.
 All other companies did not immediately respond to a request for comment.

 ((gram.slattery@thomsonreuters.com; +55-21-2223-7117))